our Lead

 Your content should lead users via all three phases.
 For instance:

-• A page that contain pricing or product page (transactional)
+• A Page that Contain pricing or product (transactional)

 When your content combine with intent, it enhances both search engine visibility and user experience